 Have you ever thought about your retirement?

-According to a study, adults delay savings for their retirement until a decade or more before they retire because this is the last thing on their mind.
+According to a study, adults delay savings for their retirement until a decade or more before they retire because this is the last thing on their minds.

 No matter how financial experts advise everyone to start saving as soon as they receive their first paycheck, this is not easy for many since they have other financial responsibilities to think about.

-But sooner or later, everybody will face it, as you age, you are inching closer and closer on your way to retirement.
+But sooner or later, everybody will face it, as you age, you are inching closer and closer to your way to retirement.

 It’s a reality.
 No one can escape it as long as you are alive.

 It is never too late to save at least something for retirement, but it’s also never too early.
 The earlier you begin, the easier it is to build a strong and sturdy nest egg for the future.